A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: Manifest networks in a behavioral setting

 \begin{defn}[\cite{schrijver2003combinatorial}] A \textit{hypergraph} is a pair $(\mathcal{V}, \mathcal{E})$ with a finite set $\mathcal{V}$ and a multiset \footnote{A multiset is a collection of elements with possible repeated elements.} $\mathcal{E} $ that contains subsets of $\mathcal{V}$. \end{defn}

-Each element in $\mathcal{V}$ is called a vertex and each element in $\mathcal{E}$ is called a net/edge.
+Each element in $\mathcal{V}$ is called a \textit{vertex} and each element in $\mathcal{E}$ is called a \textit{net} or a \textit{edge}.
 The nets are unordered sets and thus undirected.
-Moreover, one net can contain multiple vertices or only a single vertex, in contrast to standard graphs where an edge always connects two vertices\footnote{The edge set of a standard graph is typically a subset of $\mathcal{V} \times \mathcal{V}$ \cite{schrijver2003combinatorial}.
-In a hypergraph, an edge can be any subset of $\mathcal{V}$.}.
-This modeling feature is particularly useful when cluster-wise interactions are of interest, e.g., in the modeling of consensus phenomena or contagion processes \cite{majhi2022dynamics}.
+One net can contain multiple vertices or a single vertex, in contrast to standard graphs where an edge always connects two vertices\footnote{The edge set of a standard graph is typically a subset of $\mathcal{V} \times \mathcal{V}$ \cite{schrijver2003combinatorial}.}.
+This modeling feature is useful when cluster-wise interactions are of interest, e.g., in modeling consensus phenomena or contagion processes \cite{majhi2022dynamics}.

 Any $S \in \{0,1\}^{N \times L} $ uniquely specifies a hypergraph via a function $\mathcal{G}(S) = ( \mathcal{V} , \mathcal{E})$, where

 and $ E(i) \triangleq \{k \in \mathbb{I}_L \mid S_{ik} = 1 \}.$ The multiset $\mathcal{E}$ in \eqref{eq:InciGraph} contains repeated elements if $S$ contains identical rows.
 The \textit{dual hypergraph} of $\mathcal{G}(S)$ is defined as $\mathcal{G}(S^\top)$, where edges in $\mathcal{G}(S)$ become vertices in $\mathcal{G}(S^\top)$.